monsieurkayode/More-Recipes-Kayode-Adeola/README.md

 ## Application Features
 * Users can create accounts on the application
 * Users can login to use the accessible features provided
+* Users can change their passwords for login credentials
 * Users can create and post recipes
 * Users can edit recipes they have posted
 * Users can delete recipes they have posted
 * Users can add recipes posted by other users to their favorite recipe list
 * Users can view recipes posted in the application
 * Users can comment on recipes posted in the application
+* Users will get email notfications when another user comments on their post
 * Users can show reaction to a posted recipe by upvoting or downvoting
 * Users can assign their favorite recipe to a category
+* Users can delete recipes thay have added to favorite
+* Users can see the number of times their posted recipes have been viewed

 ## Technology Stack
 * NodeJS